TonyKarlin/Ohjelmistotuotanto_Projekti_1/README.md

 ## Diagrams

 Diagrams can be found in the [docs/diagrams](docs/diagrams) folder.
+The folder contains the following diagrams:

 - ER-diagram
 - Relational-schema